 Scotland’s First Minister Alex Salmond officially launched the Aquamarine Power Oyster 1 at EMEC in November 2009.
 The Oyster wave power technology converts near-shore waves into clean and sustainable energy through a wave-powered pump attached to the seabed, roughly 10 to 15 meters deep and a half kilometer away from the shore.
 The movement of the Oyster’s buoyant hinged flap drives two hydraulic pistons to push high-pressure water onshore via a subsea pipeline, where this water drives a conventional hydroelectric turbine.

-Sidebar: Marine Testing and Research Facilities
+Marine Testing and Research Facilities

-— By David Appleyard, Chief Editor, HRW-Hydro Review Worldwide
+— By David Appleyard, chief editor, HRW-Hydro Review Worldwide

 The process of developing ocean energy technology is complicated, as these devices must be able to survive harsh conditions while maintaining complex operations.
 There are three phases in the design of these technologies: numerical modeling, physical modeling, and prototype installation.
 The ability of numerical modeling to represent the real environment is limited, particularly where complex problems are concerned.
 Often, physical modeling is undertaken to help validate the numerical results.